Security

 Authentication

-S2 API requires an authentication token which can be generated and revoked from the dashboard, and has an expiry time at which it is automatically revoked.
+The API requires an access token which can be issued or revoked from the dashboard – as well as using the API itself.
+Access tokens may have an expiry time at which it is automatically revoked.

-S2 SDKs take care of supplying the authentication token automatically.
-If you are using curl or grpcurl, you can provide it with -H "Authorization: Bearer ${TOKEN}".
+S2 SDKs take care of supplying the access token automatically.
+If you are using curl

 Encryption